NathanJPlummer/dotValidator/README.md

 # dotValidator

+Note: this branch incorporates better responsive code, fixing some display bugs at lower resolutions.

+These fixes have not been extensively tested, and hence are not currently merged into the master branch.

 dotValidator is a group of HTML/CSS/JavaScript Inputs with on the fly validation.
 You can see a live demo [at this location](https://nathanjplummer.github.io/#virtualCell-contentPane-Projects-Default).

 ## Project Goals